 The Control Center handles this situation transparently to the user.
 The application does not receive any errors on the Connection.Open() attempt because the data provider simply returns a connection from a connection pool.
 The first time the Connection object is used to execute a SQL statement (for example, through the Execute method on the Command object), the data provider detects that the physical connection to the server has been lost and attempts to reconnect to the server before executing the SQL statement.
-If the data provider can reconnect to the application.
+If the data provider can reconnect to the server, the result of the SQL execution is returned to the application; no errors are returned to the application.
 The data provider uses the connection failover options, if enabled, when attempting this seamless reconnection.
 See Using Connection Failover for information about configuring the data provider to connect to a backup server when the primary server is not available.